tlienart/Xranklin.jl/ONGOING.md

 - Test autofig etc
 - when using clear, the cache should be removed otherwise it might point to assets that don't exist anymore (e.g figs)

+- add possibility to specify a location for the page's Project.toml activate an env when evaluating code in `nb_code`; maybe think a bit more about where user would put stuff etc; these would need to be folders and it would need to not be too painful, maybe can make this automatic so that when working on a page they can activate stuff and it goes directly somewhere?

 ## paths

 - output path should be either `site` or `pdf` this should be kwarg